Dairy Investment Advice

 Why Independent Investment Advice Matters in Dairy

-Dairy is a capital-intensive, low-margin business with high operational complexity.
-A typical mid-sized cheese or yogurt plant carries £30–100m of replacement-cost equipment, runs at 5–12% EBITDA margin and depends on a milk supply where 1–2 pence per litre swings the whole P&L. Get the operational assessment wrong at the investment stage and the financial model never recovers.
+Sound investment advice in dairy is about understanding risk and return, not asset value.
+Dairy is a low-margin business with high operational complexity: a typical plant runs at 5–12% EBITDA margin and depends on a milk supply where a 1–2 pence per litre swing moves the whole P&L. The risks that determine whether an investment performs — fragile margins, customer concentration, deferred capex, food safety exposure, over-stated capacity — sit beneath the headline numbers and are not visible in the accounts alone.
+Get the operational and risk assessment wrong at the investment stage and the financial model never recovers.

 Generalist due diligence providers can read accounts and benchmark KPIs.
 What they often cannot do is walk a plant, look at a falling-film evaporator and tell you whether it has 5 more years of useful life or 18 months, listen to a CIP cycle and know whether the chemistry is right, or look at a yield log and identify which percentage points are recoverable and which are structural.
 That kind of judgement is what we bring to the investment process.